 Għain Tuffieħa Bay is the second sandy beach in a chain of beaches together with Golden Bay and Gnejna Bay.
 The beach is remote and ideal if you want to escape the crowds to truly relax with picturesque views.
 The rugged coastline and the hillside behind the beach offers a natural and untouched atmosphere.

 St Peter’s Pool, located in the Southwest of Malta, is one of the most beautiful natural swimming pools on the Maltese Islands.
 The crystal-cleat waters and lighting offer fantastic opportunities for snorkelers.
 If you want to escape the tourist trail this is the perfect opportunity to take a swim in a tranquil location.

 Mellieha Bay is Malta’s longest sandy beach, stretching across 800m making it one of the most popular beaches with holidaymakers.
 The beach slopes gently into ankle-deep crystal-clear water for approximately 50-meters, making it a perfect beach for families with young children.

 Golden Bay is located next to Għain Tuffieħa on the north-west coast of Malta, nearby the village of Manikata and known for it’s red sand and naturally formed dunes on it’s surrounding slopes.
 Golden Bay is a popularly visited beach, partly due to the proximity of the five star Radisson Gold Sands Hotel.

 When you book a Malta holiday with Charitable Travel, you can donate 5% of your holiday price to a UK Charity.
-For inspiration, here are some charities that the Malta Tourism Authority and Charitable Travel suggest.
+For inspiration, here are some charities that Visit Malta and Charitable Travel suggest.